Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Tab is perfect for altered tunings.
 Standard notation readers are mostly lost when it comes to reading a piece of music in an altered guitar tuning such as DADGAD or open G, etc. Most of the notes are no longer where they used to be and need to be relearned for every tuning.
 Altered tuning presents no problem at all for tab readers as the fingering automatically indicates the required fret, regardless of how the guitar is tuned.

 As you can see, for guitar music, both guitar tab and standard music notation have advantages and disadvantages.
 Overall, standard notation is considered superior given that it provides complete musical information understood by musicians of all persuasions - not just fingering instructions for a specific instrument.

 Going back a few centuries, all guitar music was written in tablature.
 This was at a time when the guitar wasn't considered a serious instrument but was only for simple music played by peasants.
 Tab was an easy way for players to notate the fingering of simple folk tunes.
 This also applied to other fretted instruments such as the lute.

-In 16th century Spain, a close, but more sophisticated, relative of the guitar, called the vihuela, attracted the attentions of serious classical composers who began to write more advanced vihuela music using standard notation.
+In 16th century Spain, a close but more sophisticated relative of the guitar, called the vihuela, attracted the attention of serious classical composers who began to write more advanced vihuela music using standard notation.
 Improvements in guitar design then enabled vihuela and lute music to be transcribed for guitar, as well as enabling original and increasingly complex guitar compositions, also by using standard notation.
-Tab was sidelined from then on and only started making a limited comeback with the advent of steel string guitars and pattern-based guitar learning systems such as movable chord shapes and scale fingering patterns, for which tab was suitable.
+Tab was sidelined from then on and only started making a limited comeback with the advent of steel-string guitars and pattern-based guitar learning systems such as movable chord shapes and scale fingering patterns, for which tab was suitable.